 OEPA District Offices

-Ohio Department of Natural Resources website where you can file well logs and sealing reports for work performed on wells in the State of Ohio.
+Ohio Department of Natural Resources website where you can file or search well logs and sealing reports for work performed on wells in the State of Ohio.

 Problem finding the form.